Nikon NASA F4: History

 Apollo 15 (NASA) Nikon F with FTn Photomic prism and motor drive, usable for extra-vehicular activity.
 The first 35 mm SLR in lunar orbit.

 Nikon has been a supplier of space (EVA) capable cameras for NASA since 1971, when they delivered a modified Nikon F SLR Photomic FTn camera with center-weighted TTL metering system, which was first used on the Apollo 15 mission.
 In 1973, a newer modified version of the Nikon F with a motor drive was delivered for use in Skylab.
 In 1980 and 1989, Nikon delivered modified, space capable F3 (big and small version) respectively F4 cameras to NASA, which were used in the Space Shuttle.

-Nikon's first digital camera (still video camera, with analog storage) was the Nikon Still Video Camera (SVC) Model 1, a prototype which was first presented at photokina 1986.
-The follower Nikon QV-1000C Still Video Camera was produced since 1988 mainly for professional press use.
+Nikon's first digital camera (still video camera, with analog storage) was the Nikon Still Video Camera (SVC) Model 1, a prototype which was first presented at Photokina 1986.
+This was followed in 1988 by the Nikon QV-1000C Still Video Camera, which was produced mainly for professional press use.
 Both cameras used QV mount lenses, a variant of Nikon F-mount lenses.
-Via an adapter (QM-100) other F-mount lenses can be fitted.
+Via a mount adapter (QM-100), F-mount lenses can be used.

 The NASA Electronic Still Camera / Nikon NASA F4 was followed by the NASA-used Nikon-based Kodak DCS 460, DCS 660 and DCS 760, Nikon D1, D2X, D2Xs, D3, D3X, D3S, D4, D800E, D5, D6, and, more recently, Z9.
 The Nikon F-mount is the only 35mm SLR or DSLR lens mount ever used by NASA.

-With the advent of the Nikon Z-Mount, the Z-mount cameras are the successors with integrated FTP File Transfer Protocol, reduced power consumption and other changes compared to the commercial cameras.
-The Nikon Z9 for the Artemis III mission to the moon is named Handheld Universal Lunar Camera, is additionally modified to withstand the high radiation levels in space and is protected by a new thermal blanket.
+With the advent of the Nikon Z-Mount, the Z-mount cameras are the successors with integrated FTP (File Transfer Protocol), reduced power consumption and other changes compared to the commercial cameras.
+The Nikon Z9 for the Artemis IV mission to the moon is named Handheld Universal Lunar Camera, and is additionally modified to withstand the high radiation levels in space and is protected by a new thermal blanket.